 So he decided to get to the Twilight Heart base early that morning to get the chance to speak to Dimetrios.
 Ray knew that when he was a part of Regal Night, he used to travel to all sorts of strange places.
 He also loved to brag all about it.
 It was even possible that Dimetrios might have known something about that girl and possibly even something about Aleron.
 However, he had a nasty habit of getting pissed off as the day progressed, So Ray knew that to get any information out of him he had to get there early in the morning.

 He stood in front of the new Twilight Heart building and sighed.
 He didn’t like how much it had changed.
-He was somewhat relieved that they had kept some of the old exterior but it was the inside of the building that bugged him the most.
-He didn’t like the fancy tiles in the hallway; the customer café, the photo merchandise store, and how the concert hall and the trivial amount of dance studios were part of the main building.
+He was somewhat relieved that they had kept the style of the old exterior, but it was the inside of the building that bugged him the most.
+He didn’t like the fancy tiles and carpets, the customer café, the photo merchandise store, and how the concert hall and the trivial amount of dance studios were part of the main building.
 He also hated the security system that scanned their emblems before walking into the members-only lounge and bar.
-The Twilight Heart base was supposed to be for Twilight heart only, but to Ray it had become a huge publicity stunt.
+The Twilight Heart base was supposed to be for Twilight heart only, but to Ray, it had become a huge publicity stunt.
 He sighed again as he stood in front of the lounge doors, it was not the time to care about such pointless things.
 With Noah trailing behind him, Ray stormed into the room.

-“And what makes you think I want to speak to you, Valero!”
-Dimetrios growled, turning away from the bar to face him.
+“And what makes you think I wanna speak to you, Valero!”
+Dimetrios growled.
+His gruff voice creaked through the room like the gallows chain as he turned away from the bar to face him.

 “Shut up Hamara!”
-Dimetrios growled, “Just seeing your goofy face puts me in a bad mood Valero!”
+Dimetrios growled.
+“Just seein’ your goofy face puts me in a bad mood Valero!”